nortikin/sverchok/docs/contributing/node_api.rst

 There are many ways to show / hide sockets.
 First of all it's possible ot use Blender standard API for adding and removing sockets.
 Most resent nodes use ``hide_safe`` attribute of sockets.
-Disadvantage of this method is tha sockets are not really deleted and can be shown with `Ctrl+h` by user.
+Disadvantage of this method is that sockets are not really deleted and can be shown with `Ctrl+h` by user.
 The proper way now is to use standard Blender ``enabled`` attribute.

 When type of a socket should be changed it's possible to use ``data_structure.changable_sockets`` function or ``replace_socket`` method of a socket.
 First function changes type of output sockets dependently on type of a socket connected to input one.
-With the method you have to define new type of a socket by yourself.
+With the second method you have to define new type of a socket by yourself.

 .. warning::